Skip to content

 The Foundation: Why Residual Connections Work

-Before understanding what mHC fixes, we need to understand what it builds on.
+Before we dive into what mHC fixes, we first need to understand what it builds on.

 The Depth Problem